MEN'S WORK

 What sort of things will we be doing/exploring?

 Participants will work in a facilitated group setting of 4-6 people.
 We will explore a wide range of topics in an emotion focused framework.
 Topics we may explore together include vulnerability, grief, sexuality, anxiety, passion, anger, the inner critic, creativity and more.
 Participants can expect to work, discuss and grow in a healthy and supportive environment.
-The work will include discussion, exercises and therapeutic intervention.
+The work will include discussion, exercises and counselling intervention.

 Why group work?